interlok-testing/testing_webservice_cxf/README.md

 ## What it does

-This project has a single workflow that implements a simple HTTP json API that call two SOAP services parse the result data and return it as a json HTTP response.
+This project has a single workflow that implements a simple HTTP json API that calls two SOAP services, parses the result data and returns it as a json HTTP response.

 ![Webservice CXF Diagram](/webservice-cxf-diagram.png "Webservice CXF Diagram")